brodieaustin/avalon-novel/index.markdown

 "So the Inpsector General is the one who decides now?" she asked.

-"Or whomever he reports to or whomever that person reports to."
+"Or whomever she reports to or whomever that person reports to."

 "Ultimatley the king," her father chimed in.
 "The king is the one who decides now."